So, twins it is. But do you know what type of twins you’re having?

 And it’s more common for you to have twins of opposite genders than of any other gender pairing.

-Twins are more likely in mamas who have had twins before – and in those who have other women with twins in the family.
-Older women too are more likely to give birth to twins – as they are more likely to release more than one egg during ovulation.
+Fraternal twins are more likely in mamas who have had twins before – and in those who have other women with twins in the family.
+This is because it’s hereditary.

-Can fraternal twins be identical?
+Can fraternal twins look identical?

-But how are you to know if you have had identical twins or fraternal twins?
+But how are you to know if you have had identical or fraternal twins?

 How to tell if twins are fraternal or identical?